It’s all in your thinking:

 Most people likely focus their attention in two ways when making difficult decisions:

-Thinking involves satisfying needs, desire, immediate value and quick problem solving – which describes a more reactive leader.
+Low road thinking involves satisfying needs, desire, immediate value and quick problem solving – which describes a more reactive leader.

 Typical questions that activate low road thinking: